Unboxed-Software/solana-course/content/required-memo.md

 ### 4. Create the mint

-First thing's first, since the `required memo` extension is a token extension, we don't need to do anything fancy with the mint.
+First things first, since the `required memo` extension is a token extension, we don't need to do anything fancy with the mint.
 It just needs to be a Token Extensions Program mint.
-That being said, we can just create one using the the `createMint` function.
+That being said, we can just create one using the `createMint` function.

 Let's do this in `src/index.ts`: